Quality assessment of solar irradiance data#

 Limit checks#

-To verify the validity of the measurements, we apply the test proposed by Long and Dutton and recommened by the BSRN.
-This first quality control consists in a set of two tests for each physical quantity: the physically possible limit and the extremely rare limit tests.
-These are detailed for the GHI, the DHI and the BNI below:
+To verify the validity of the measurements, we apply the test proposed by Long and Dutton and recommended by the BSRN.
+This first quality control consists of a set of two tests for each physical quantity: the physically possible limit and the extremely rare limit tests.
+These are detailed for the GHI, the DHI, and the BNI below:

 Physical possible limits#

-Physically Possible Limits (PPL) check the maximum and minimum limits that can be reached by irradiance, the upper limits depend on the solar zenith angle, the minimal value of solar irradiance must be 0 W/m², but because of the radiative cooling at night the limit is set at -4 W/m², the test applies independently to each of the three components as follows:
+Physically Possible Limits (PPL) check the maximum and minimum limits that can be reached by irradiance, where the upper limits depend on the solar zenith angle.
+The minimal value of solar irradiance is 0 W/m², however, because of the radiative cooling at night, which induces thermal offsets in the radiometers, the lower limit is set to -4 W/m².
+These tests apply independently to each of the three components as follows:

 Extremely rare limits#

-First, it is necessary to calculate the extraterrestrial radiation I\(_0\) as used in the equations above:
+First, it is necessary to calculate the extraterrestrial radiation \(S_a\) as used in the equations above:

 df['extra_radiation'] = pvlib.irradiance.get_extra_radiation(df.index)